Estimated reading time: 11 minutes

 We started slow.
 We broke it down into bite-sized pieces and got her finances back on track.
 She was very savvy once we funneled the mass amount of information down.
 She was able to rebuild and become confident in her financial goals because she had a financial advisor who understood her and was listening to her concerns.

-I’ve seen big companies spend thousands of dollars attempting to figure out how to target women (and still fall short).
+I’ve seen big companies spend hundreds of thousands of dollars attempting to figure out how to target women (and still fall short).
 Women are tired of being talked down to.
 We want to be understood.
 We want to work with a professional who realizes our feelings are valid!

 Some issues specifically affect women.
 The gender pay gap, a longer lifespan, and concern for childcare, all contribute to a woman’s financial worries and fears.
 Women want a financial advisor who will address their situation and help them deal with issues like end-of-life and estate planning.
 Women tend to be more future-focused, looking to the horizon and worrying about their estate (men, on the other hand, believe they’re impervious to death — at least in the earlier years).